armin-reichert/pacman/README.md

   - ALT-'k' kills all ghosts
   - ALT-'e' eats all pellets except the energizers
   - ALT-'+' switches to the next level
-  - ALT-'i' makes Pac-Man immortable
+  - ALT-'i' makes Pac-Man immortable (does not lose live after being killed)
 - Logging/tracing
   - Tracing of used state machines can be switched on/off (key 'l')